 What treasures from ancient tombs will be displayed in our Roman Dead exhibition?

-How we redisplayed the famous artefacts of London's Mithraeum.
+How we redisplayed the famous artefacts of London's Mithraeum, inspired by the restored Temple of Mithras display at the London Mithraeum Bloomberg SPACE.